Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.readcomments(uri)

-    Read "comments" (i.e. key-value pairs) from the file specified by "URI".
+    Returns "comments" (i.e. key-value pairs) from the file specified by "URI".
 This "URI" can be a path relative to the music directory or an absolute path.